MueezMughal/UBC_Solar/README.md

 # Suncor – Real-Time Production Visualization (Firebag SAGD Site)

-> ⚠️ **Note:** This project involved confidential facility and production data from Suncor’s Firebag SAGD site.
-All process values and identifiers have been redacted for privacy.
+> ⚠️ **Note:** Due to the highly sensitive nature of this work, most details and data cannot be shared publicly.
+Only the presentation slides summarizing the workflow and outcomes are available for viewing.

 ## Overview
 This project showcases the development of a **comprehensive PI Vision dashboard system** that visualizes the **flow of gas and emulsion from subsurface wells to the central processing plant**.